samuelmuniz/Hands_On_Rl/README.md

 #### Usage

-Use the Stable-Baselines3 documentation and implement a code to solve the Cartpole environment.
+Use the Stable-Baselines3 documentation and implement a code to solve the CartPole environment.

 🛠 Store the code in `cartpole_sb3.py`.
 Unless otherwise state, you'll work upon this file for the next sections.

 ### Get familiar with Hugging Face Hub

 Hugging Face Hub is a platform for easy sharing and versioning of trained machine learning models.
 With Hugging Face Hub, you can quickly and easily share your models with others and make them usable through the API.
-For example, see the trained A2C agent for cartpole: https://huggingface.co/sb3/a2c-CartPole-v1.
+For example, see the trained A2C agent for CartPole: https://huggingface.co/sb3/a2c-CartPole-v1.
 Hugging Face Hub provides an API to download and upload SB3 models.

 #### Installation of ̀ huggingface_sb3`